AdobeDocs/document-cloud-learn.en/help/sign/overview.md

     <div>
       <a href="deploy-overview.md"><strong>Deploy</strong></a>
       </div>
-      <em>Insight and best practicies for deploying Acrobat Sign within your organization</em>
+      Insight and best practicies for deploying Acrobat Sign within your organization
       <br>
   </td>
 </tr>